mesosphere/dcos-docs-site/pages/dkp/kaptain/2.1.0/configuration/external-dex/index.md

 - A management cluster.
 - A managed cluster, into which Kaptain will be installed.
 - The managed cluster is [attached][attached-cluster] to the management cluster.
 (You will need to [create a cluster via Kommander][create-managed-cluster] to have a managed Konvoy cluster.)
-- A Dex Client created on the management cluster.

 ## Kaptain configuration